ashanair2022/Aroma-Mocha/README.md

 # Aroma-Mocha
-Aroma Mocha is a system that will help Cafe owners who serve lunches and refreshments to keep a log of their orders, customers, products and couriers.
+Aroma Mocha is an application that will help Cafe owners who serve lunches and refreshments to keep a log of their orders, customers, products and couriers.

 utils.py - All utility classes and methods are written in this file.
 app.py- The main file that has all the application code.